Santabike/SQL-Data-Warehouse-Project/README.md

 This makes the data able to be used by data analysts.

 Spesicically what the code does:

-Step one: It takes the imported dirty 'bronze' CSV files into SQLite.
+=== "SILVER LAYER GENERATION"
-Step two: then it cleans the data and imports it into stage two, the 'silver' layer.
+This takes the dirty 'bronze' CSV files, in SQLite, and it cleans it up and then creates tablean it into a cleaned stage two, the 'silver' layer.